What is Smile Direct Club (SDC), and is it the best option for you?

 What is Smile Direct Club?

-SDC is a “teledentistry” company that claims to be a cost-effective alternative to braces and clear aligners like Invisalign.
+SDC is a “teledentistry” company that offers a cost-effective alternative to braces and clear aligners like Invisalign.
 According to their website, there are three main steps involved in the SDC process:

 - Use an at-home kit to make an impression of your teeth (or visit one of their SmileShop locations if there is one near you)

 - Receive clear aligners in the mail

 - Maintain your smile with Smile Direct Club retainers